tasket/Qubes-VM-hardening/README.md

    The *vm-boot-protect* concept enhances the guest operating system's own defenses by using the *root volume non-persistence* provided by the Qubes template system; thus a relatively pristine startup state may be achieved if the *private* volume is brought online in a controlled manner.
 Protecting the init/autostart files should result in Qubes template-based VMs that boot 'cleanly' with much less chance of being affected by malware initially.
 Even if malware persists in a VM, it should be possible to run other apps and terminals without interference if the malware has not escalated to root (admittedly, a big 'if').

    Conversely, attacks which damage/exploit the Ext4 private filesystem itself or quickly re-exploit network vulnerabilities could conceivably still persist at startup.
-Further, repeated running of some apps such as Firefox, Chrome, LibreOffice, PDF viewers, online games, etc. may allow malware to persist in a VM; this is not only because of the complexity of the formats handled by such apps, but also because of settings contained in javascript or which specify commands to be executed by the app.
+Further, repeated running of some apps such as Firefox, Chrome, LibreOffice, PDF viewers, online games, etc. may reactivate malware; this is not only because of the complexity of the formats handled by such apps, but also because of settings contained in javascript or which specify commands to be executed by the app.
 Therefore, setting apps to autostart can diminish protection of the startup environment.

-   Note that as vulnerabilities are patched via system updates, malware that relies on them can only continue to persist via the kind of execution loopholes that *vm-boot-protect* closes.
+   Note that as vulnerabilities are patched via system updates, malware that used those vulns to gain entry may cease to function without the kind of loopholes that *vm-boot-protect* closes.

 ### Notes

    * The service name has been changed from `vm-sudo-protect` in pre-release to `vm-boot-protect`.
 The install script will automatically try to disable the old service.

    * All the user-writable startup files in /home should be protected by the immutable flag; See issue #9 if you notice an omission or other problem.
-An extra step of disabling the flag using `sudo chattr -i` whenever the user wants to modify these startup files.
+An extra step of disabling the flag using `sudo chattr -i` is required whenever the user wants to modify these startup files.

    * Adding /home or subdirs of it to $privdirs is possible.
-This would quarantine everything in that dir to set the stage for applying whitelists on /home contents.
+This would quarantine everything there to set the stage for applying whitelists on /home contents.
 The $privdirs variable can be changed via the service file, for example adding a .conf file in /lib/systemd/system/vm-boot-protect.d.

+   * Using the -root option with a [VPN VM](https://github.com/tasket/Qubes-vpn-support) can be approached different ways: SHA + whitelist combination can be made for the appropriate files.
+Alternately, all VPN configs can be added under /etc/default/vms/vmname/rw so they'll be automatically deployed.

 ## Releases
    - v0.8.1  Working rescue shell.
-Add sys-net whitelist, fixes.
+Add sys-net whitelist, sudo config, fixes.
    - v0.8.0  Adds protection to /rw, file SHA checksums, whitelists, deployment
    - v0.2.0  Protects /home/user files and dirs